 The Myakka Skunk Ape (2000)

-The Skunk Ape mostly inhabits regions of Florida and got its name due to the stink that often accompanies its sightings.
-Sceptics of the sightings say that it's far more likely to be misidentification of other wildlife including local black bears.
+The Skunk Ape mostly inhabits regions of Florida and got its name due the stink that often accompanies its sightings.
+Sceptics of the sightings say that it's far more likely to misidentification of other wildlife including local black bears.
 Much like the footage of Bigfoot, recordings and photographs of the Skunk Ape are often shaky, low-quality or taken from an extreme distance.